 Morning light also triggers our bodies to make serotonin, a chemical produced by our nerve cells that makes us feel good.
-Serotonin regulates how well we sleep, later converting to the very melatonin we need to sleep soundly.
+Serotonin regulates how well we sleep, later converting to the very melatonin we need to sleep soundly2.
 Odd though it seems, an early-morning walk might be the very best thing we can do to improve our nighttime sleep.

 Supports cardiovascular health

 Morning light has the potential to do far more than wake us up and help us sleep.
-An early-morning walk could also protect our hearts: A recent study suggests that bright light can protect and enhance our cardiovascular health by boosting a specific gene that strengthens blood vessels and cuts our risk of a heart attack.
+An early-morning walk could also protect our hearts: A recent study suggests that bright light can protect and enhance our cardiovascular health3 by boosting a specific gene that strengthens blood vessels and cuts our risk of a heart attack.
 Scientists had already spotted a link between light and heart disease, noting the greater prevalence of heart attacks during winter months.
 But this study revealed something intriguing: Participants exposed to 30 minutes of intense light between 8:30 and 9 a.m. for five consecutive days had raised levels of a protein called PER2.
 PER2 is critical for setting circadian rhythms, improving metabolism, and fortifying blood vessels.
 Earlier versions of the same experiment on blind mice found bright light had no effect, hinting at the crucial role our eyes play.